fx-giant/giant-documentations/visual/column-bar-chart.md

 ## Data Binding

 For both column and bar charts, there are only two mandatory bindings to generate the chart which are the **X-Axis** and **Y-Axis**.
-However, to analyse both chart properly, the **Group** field should also be binded to fulfill in order for the charts to render correctly, as shown below:
+THe **Group** field binding is optional, depending on the analysis that needs to be performed, refer below for the field bindings:

 |Bindings|Data Type|
 |---|---|